 King David starts this Psalm by stating that he will love the LORD.
 The Hebrew word used here, racham, means to love deeply.
 This is an act of David’s will, his mind, and his emotions.
 He is loving the LORD with his entire soul.
 Why?
 Because the LORD is his chezeq or strength, his cela or rock (stronghold), his matuwd or strong place, and his palat or the One who brought him to safety.
 God delivered on His promises to David that he would succeed King Saul as king of the nation Israel and so he was not killed in this encounter with Saul and his military.
 Therefore David put his trust in the LORD who was also David’s magen or shield so that he had divine protection.
 The Hebrew word translated as “horn” is “qeren” and it means strength.
 So the LORD is the strength that delivers or saves David from his enemies.
 The Hebrew word translated as “high tower” is “misgab” and it means a high place, refuge, a secure height, a retreat, or a stronghold.

-Application: King David was not the only recipient of these characteristics of the LORD God, but every believer down through the centuries also had access to these protective aspects of the LORD’s character, as does every believer alive today.
+Application: King David was not the only recipient or beneficiary of these characteristics of the LORD God, but every believer down through the centuries also had access to these protective aspects of the LORD’s character, as does every believer alive today.
 The only thing that is required to receive all that the LORD wants to give His children is faith in the promises of the LORD and a deep love for Him.
 “And he answering said, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy strength, and with all thy mind; and thy neighbour as thyself.”
 Luke 10:27 So it is commanded to love the LORD, plain and simple.
 When believers love Him with everything they have and do not make Him second to the things of life in this world, He works miracles.
 They are secure.

 Verse 3 I will call upon the LORD, who is worthy to be praised: so shall I be saved from mine enemies.